 Becoming a Benedictine

-If you think you might have a vocation to become a nun at the Monastery of the Immaculate Conception, please contact Sr. Jeanne, vocations director: vocations@kylemoreabbey.ie.
+If you think you might have a vocation to become a nun at the Monastery of the Immaculate Conception, please contact Sister Jeanne, vocations director: vocations@kylemoreabbey.ie.
 She will be happy to help you to discern your way forward.